ponylang/rfcs/text/0000-type-case-in-match.md

 There are cases where the primary desire of a `match` case is only to disambiguate its type.
 In some cases, a developer may wish to work with the disambiguated value, while in other cases the value itself may be irrelevant.

+Currently, in order to match only on type, a variable must be declared in the case expression in order to indicate a type match, even if a variable isn't needed.
+This is more verbose and less clear than it could be.

-The current syntax that matches on value can easily be mistaken for a type comparison.
-With a `| MyType =>` case, it's easy to forget that if `MyType` is a `class`, then that class is expected to have a no-param constructor and an `eq()` method.
+Additionally, the current syntax that matches on *value* can easily be mistaken for a type comparison.
+With a `| MyType =>` case, it's easy to forget that if `MyType` is a `class`, then it is expected to have a no-param constructor and an `eq()` method.
 A dedicated syntax for matching on type should help in this regard.

 So the type case syntax will allow a more clear and clean interface to what is ultimately the intent of the case.
 That improved syntax is the primary motivation of this RFC, and was raised as a concern in [issue #876](https://github.com/ponylang/ponyc/issues/876).